-The Litigation Skills I course is comprised of weekly lectures supplemented by pretrial and trial workshops that each meet once a week.
-Students enrolled learn how to litigate a case from start to finish by developing a full range of both pretrial and trial practice skills such as: Client interviewing, pleading, deposition and discovery, investigation, arguing motions and negotiation.
+The Litigation Skills I course is comprised of weekly lectures/demonstrations supplemented by pretrial and trial workshops that each meet once a week.
+Students learn how to litigate a case from start to finish by developing a full range of pretrial practice skills such as: client interviewing, pleading, deposition and discovery, investigation, arguing motions and negotiation.
 Students also receive instruction in trial advocacy skills including: jury selection, opening statements, direct and cross examination, objections, exhibits, trial technology and closing argument.

-The course culminates in a highly anticipated Final Trial where students bring together the skills they have acquired throughout the semester and conduct a mock trial.
-Students receive candid critique and feedback from the practitioners who have worked with them throughout the semester.
+The course culminates in a highly anticipated Final Trial where students bring together the skills they have acquired throughout the semester and conduct a full mock trial before real jurors.
+Students receive candid critique and feedback from the both the faculty and guest judges.

 Litigation Skills II Course

 Litigation Skill II is a three-credit course in advanced litigation where students perfect their pretrial and trial skills with a concentration on jury selection, negotiation, expert witness testimony and multi-party or multi-claim lawsuits.
 Cases used by Litigation Skills II courses include:

 - Sexual harassment;

 - Personal injury;